07801 552437 | 01444 891596 alex@alexrickardphotography.com

 Allow time for creative subjects to get started!

 Allowing time for creative subjects such as Art to get started is worthwhile.
-Bright, colourful paintings are much more interesting to capture than empty pieces of paper.
+Bright, colourful paintings are much more interesting to capture than empty pieces of paper and for this reason it’s often worth us walking in half-way through the lesson rather than arriving at the beginning when everyone is setting up.
+Alternatively, ask the children to pretend they are working on an already existing piece of art!

 Including teachers in your school marketing photoshoot is crucial as their interactions make fantastic photos and add authenticity to your portfolio.
 Photographing teachers reinforce the personal connection, expertise, and positive role modelling they provide, while also enhancing storytelling and community engagement.
 Their presence strengthens the message of academic excellence and care, making your marketing materials more compelling and impactful overall.

-Children playing ball with a teacher taken on a school prospectus photography shoot in Sussex
+Children playing ball in the playground with a teacher taken on a school prospectus photography shoot in Sussex

 You’ll receive a selection of landscape, portrait and square images as standard.
 If you require a more specific photo size or crop (such as a website banner) please ensure you tell me beforehand so that I can shoot accordingly.